 Laura King, President

 Laura King has been on the Board of Directors at Nature NL since 2015.
 She is interested in the relationship between outdoor recreation and conservation, and building Nature NL into an active and responsive charity and club.
 She organizes workshops and events for Nature NL, leads and co-leads events, manages volunteers and staff, and develops and manages a wide variety of internal projects.
-Laura works as a biologist in St. John’s, traveling throughout the province for her work in migratory bird conservation.
-Laura presented some of her conservation stories in a Nature NL public lecture.
+Laura works as a biologist and has presented some of her wildlife conservation stories in a Nature NL public lecture.

 Jennifer Sullivan, Secretary